kliment-olechnovic/voronota/expansion_lt/README.md

 The core functionality of Voronota-LT is also available via the [Voronota-LT web application](./web/index.html) built using Emscripten.

+There is also an extensive [tutorial](./tutorial/index.html) that provides a hands-on, illustrated introduction to using Voronota-LT via command-line scripting.

 ## Benchmarking data and results

 Benchmarking data and results are available [here](./benchmark/README.md).